 Unfortunately, GPs are often prescription pushers, because the medical model that frames their practice resorts them to this.
 Within the alternative health world, there are any number of practitioners that we can turn to – depending on our need/ailment.
 It is not a ‘one size fits all’ model of practice unlike conventional medicine.

-There are now an endless amount of alternative health practitioners who provide many different services and alternative remedies.
+There are now large numbers of alternative health practitioners who provide many different services and alternative remedies.
 A few of the most popular include:

 Reiki Therapy: It uses a technique commonly called palm healing as a form of complementary and alternative medicine and is sometimes classified as oriental medicine by some professional bodies.
 Through the use of this technique, practitioners believe that they are transferring universal energy (reiki) in the form of ki through the palms that allows for self-healing and a state of equilibrium.